adamstallard/grunt-vows-runner/README.md

 * Uses grunt [tasks](https://github.com/gruntjs/grunt/wiki/Configuring-tasks) and [templates]
 (https://github.com/gruntjs/grunt/wiki/Configuring-tasks#wiki-templates)
-* Runs suites in the same task concurrently
+* Runs suites in the same target concurrently
-* Sets options at the task level
+* Sets options at the target level
-* Ability to set the ``isolate`` option at the suite and task level, and to run isolated and non-isolated suites together
+* Ability to set the ``isolate`` option at the suite and target level, and to run isolated and non-isolated suites together

 ###Differences from the vows command-line runner